codecomp/WordpressBase/README.md

 ## Roadmap

-* Rewrite JS to run vis ES6 modules, NPM packages with babel transpilation
-* Remove assets/libs once javaScript updates are complete and include dependencies via NPM
-* Test Twig and Timber integration
-* Setup gulp to compile CSS, JS, Images and Fonts to separate dist directory
 * Update favicon handling
 * Move WordPress templates out of root directory to avoid clutter (somehow)
 * Source packages to handle social integration
-* Experiment with sourcing packages for Newsletter integration
-* Check current ecosystem for WordPress form plugins to see if we've moved path the terrible contact forms 7 era t determine if we need to do this manually
+* Check current ecosystem for WordPress form plugins to see if we've moved path the terrible contact forms 7 era to determine if we need to do this manually

 ## History